leangjia/blender_docs/manual/modeling/meshes/editing/mesh/merge.rst

 Collapse
    Every island of selected vertices (connected by selected edges) will merge on its own median center, leaving one vertex per island.
-   It is also available via the :menuselection:`Mesh --> Edges --> Collapse` menu.

 Merging vertices of course also deletes some edges and faces.
 But Blender will do everything it can to preserve edges and faces only partly involved in the reunion.